7775-ZechariahLaughlin/ZLEngine/ZLEngine/README.txt

 === Description ===
 This is a simple game made to demonstrate the functions of the ZLENGINE 3D Engine.
-You walk through gates and collect coins for points in the game.
+You walk through gates and collect coins in the game.

+=== Controls ===

+Movement:
+W - Move Forward
+S - Move Backward
+A - Move Left
+D - Move Right
+Q - Move Up
+E - Move Down

+Modifiers:
+C - Walk
+LShift - Run
+Right Mouse (Hold) - Swap to Editor Mode

 === Credits ===
 --Textures: